-Sometimes people tell us how they feel about the duo!
+Sometimes people tell us how they feel about Simple Chaos!

 George Inn, Portland